jsoma/playfair-projects/SUBMISSION.md

 You'll want to include the appropriate dashes to mark the Front Matter section, along with a `title` and a `summary`.

 If you are the only author, you don't need to list any authors at all.
 If you have multiple authors, make a list like above.

+## Markdown

+Markdown is just a way of writing text that doesn't rely on Word or Google Docs or whatever.
+It's exceptionally easy for computers to read.
+You can find detailed guides to Markdown *everywhere* on the ol' internet, such as [this one here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

+A few markdown editors are below.

+* [Dillinger.io](http://dillinger.io/) is great, but doesn't do images since it's on the web.
+* [Mou](http://25.io/mou/) for OS X if you need automatic preview, [Atom](http://atom.io) if you don't
+* I haven't used it, but [MarkdownPad 2](http://markdownpad.com/news/2013/introducing-markdownpad-2/) is for PC and looks pretty good.